-When communicating with team members and colleagues, I try to be as specific as possible with the language I use.
+I try to be as specific as possible when communicating with colleagues.
 A lot of the time when the word just is used, it should be replaced with a more specific and detailed explanation of what procedure or steps need to take place.

 The five dysfunctions of a team:

 - Fear of conflict

 - Lack of commitment